obsidianmd/obsidian-clipper/README.md

 ⚠️ **Obsidian Web Clipper is still in beta and requires Obsidian 1.7.2.** Please make sure you are using Obsidian 1.7.2 or above.
-Visit the [Obsidian Help site](https://help.obsidian.md/Extending+Obsidian/Obsidian+Web+Clipper) for more information.
+Visit the [Obsidian Help site](https://help.obsidian.md/web-clipper) for more information.

-## Getting started
+## Get started

 Install the extension by downloading it from the official directory for your browser: